Insects & Other Pests ›

 The sugarcane beetle belongs to the family Scarabaeidae.
 The beetle is dull black, about ½ inch long, and has small punctures along the abdomen which make up vertical stripes.
 The forelegs are designed for digging and have four projections per leg.
 Larvae of this beetle are C-shaped grubs.
 Third instar larvae (fully developed) are creamy white, may reach 1 ¼ inches long and have a red head capsule.

-Effective management of any insect pest requires a sound knowledge of pest biology.
-Unfortunately we do not have a good understanding of the sugarcane beetle life cycle and biology at this time.
-However, we do know that adults are active during April and May and again in August through October.
 The use of synthetic pyrethroids such as Talstar, Menace, etc (bifenthrin), Scimitar or Battle (lambda-cyhalothrin), Deltagard (deltamethrin), Tempo (cyflutrhin) and others do kill the adults and reduce their abundance.
 Application late in the day is probably most effective given their night time feeding habits.